Privacy Policy

 We use the following third-party services to operate our website and process your data:

-- Resend, Inc. (United States): email delivery service.
-Receives your name, email address, and message content for the purpose of delivering your enquiry to our team.
+- Postmark / ActiveCampaign, LLC (United States): email delivery service.
+Receives your name, email address, and message content for the purpose of delivering your enquiry to our team and sending service, billing, recovery, notification, and support emails.

 - Vercel, Inc. (United States): website hosting and infrastructure.
 Processes server logs including IP addresses, browser type, and pages visited.